pierrehub2b/AtsMobileStation/README.md

 # AtsMobileStation
-PC and Mac OS application to start and install mobile drivers used by ATS test framework
+PC and MacOS application to start and install mobile drivers used by ATS test framework

-# Before launching AtsMobileStation on MacOS, please do actions below
+# Before unzipping AtsMobileStation on MacOS, please do actions below
+- Run the command at the location of the application archive folder: xattr -r -d com.apple.quarantine AtsMobileStation.zip
 - If not already install, launch the command: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
-- Launch the command: brew install openssl@1.1
+- Run the command: brew install openssl@1.1
 **After the first launch, your system possibly tells you that the library "luajit" is not safe.
 For authorize it, go to your security settings and click on button "allow acess"**

 ## iOS Devices